-Reflections of a 21st Century Coach and Counsellor
+Reflections of a 21st Century Counsellor

 As we move into a year of opportunity, in which bitcoin seems unlikely to pay dividends for any but a fortunate few - sharing this post, hopes to do so, for more.

-Below are my 2017 reflections as a counsellor and coach in the digital world of sensory overload, we now inhabit.
+Below are my reflections as a counsellor and coach in the 2017 world of sensory digital overload, we now inhabit.
 Its written in the spirit of community to share insights through the connection of digital platforms, hoping to balance the dissociative effects that over-exposure to tech appears to be having on people’s lives - at least if my clients are any benchmark.

 NB: While my clients varied in gender, nationality, ethnicity and social and economic backgrounds, the following points were consistent with those under 40 presenting symptoms of emotional disconnection, stress, anxiety, and/or depression.

-2. They were embarrassed/ashamed they’d hit a wall emotionally and needed to ask for help.
+2. They were embarrassed they’d hit a wall emotionally and needed to ask for help.
 Having broad connections socially online was quoted as magnifying the sense of failure - as if multiple online relationships should have saved them from the emotional shutdown, relational problems, or inertia they found themselves in.

 4. The number 1 reason for the inaction above was feeling unable to justify the expenditure either financially or socially.
 Until they hit a crisis, at which point any justification was displaced by necessity.
-Confusion over what approach/kind of help/where to look for natural support with their symptoms, came a close second (but that’s for Februarys post).

-5. Once engaged in the therapeutic process and able to express themselves openly, over 60% experienced a significant reduction or elimination of their symptoms within the first 8 x 50 minute sessions and 85% within 12.
+5. Once engaged in a therapeutic process and able to express themselves openly, over 60% experienced a significant reduction or elimination of their symptoms within the first 8 x 50 minute sessions and 85% within 12.

 This is a huge shame, as my experience shows that kind of approach to be a minor part of the modern therapeutic landscape.
 My belief is the therapeutic success my client's experience is very much shared.
 My approach is humanistically grounded and focused on providing the best environment (a warm, trusted, open and empathic one) for people to express themselves wholeheartedly.
 From there, reflecting and utilising different integrative techniques and theory during sessions can be helpful.
-Mostly though, it's about holding the space to allow them to be their wholeselves, unconditionally.
+Mostly though, it's about holding the space to allow them to be their whole selves, unconditionally.
 Experience has shown me, people know themselves best, and given time, space, and support, the change and growth will flow naturally from them.

 So to some considerations, as 2018 kicks off if you find life getting on top.